BonnyAD9/uamp/README.md

   ps  prev-song  previous-song
     go to the previous song

-  v  vol  volume=VALUE
+  v  vol  volume=<value>
-    set the volume to the given VALUE, VALUE must be in range from 0 to 1
+    set the volume to the given value, value must be in range from 0 to 1

   mute
     toggle mute/unmute

-  fs  find-songs
+  load-songs
     look for new songs

+  shuffle  shuffle-playlist
+    shuffles the current playlist

+  pj  playlist-jump=<index>
+    jumps to the given index in playlist, stops the playback if the index is out of range

+  x  exit  close
+    exits the instance
 ```

 ## How it looks